outdreamer/build-a-cure/docs/tasks/examples.md

     - reasonable (making sense) definition as 'fitting an existing structure, like a pattern, without invalidating contradictions'

 ## error structures

+	- distortions from expectations

+    - false equivalence structures
+      - 'lack of functionality' bc of root cause of 'lack of memory' or 'lack of functionality to build functionality' or 'lack of intent for that functionality'
+      - the memory lack can look like a lack of ability, but its a false equivalence/similarity caused by a lack of an input resource, within a range of change potential where the memory lack & ability lack ranges overlap

 	- errors defined as differences between intended/actual structures

 	- errors are a difference type in a specific structure (between expected/actual values) so theyre useful as example core problem signals
       - stacking errors may be a better way to frame problems than other interfaces
         - the level of randomness captured by the error structure